 Call an HVAC Technician

-If you have any reason to believe that mold is growing in your HVAC system, do not delay in calling an HVAC technician to inspect and clean it.
+If you have any reason to believe that any bacteria is growing in your HVAC system, do not delay in calling an HVAC technician to inspect and clean it.
 Mold can be dangerous and can cause allergic reactions, lung infections and respiratory problems.
 Although the symptoms of these problems may not be immediately noticeable, they will likely become more severe if left untreated.

 XTRAIRE’s Commitment to Combating Mold